NizarMazlan/myShinyApp/README.md

 # myShinyApp
-# This would be my ShinyApps Repo
+# This would be my ShinyApps study repo where I dump all of the small practice projects and as a reference for my finals or further studies